 This means all company earnings are passed through to the business owner without having to pay any corporate tax.
 Tax is then paid in the personal income return of the business owner.

-However, an LLC has more flexibility.
-An LLC can choose to be taxed as a corporation or as a partnership.
+However, an LLC has greater flexibility.
+An LLC can elect to be taxed as a corporation or as a partnership.
 If you wish to tax your company using the S corporation model, for example, you will have to form an LLC.

 An LLC can be owned and managed by one or more people.
 An LLC owned by one person is called a single-member LLC.
 And, an LLC owned by more than one person is known as a multi-member LLC.